linkml/linkml/docs/generators/excel.rst

 all strings (permissible values) in your enumeration exceed 255 characters (combined), then it will result in the creation of a "corrputed" Excel file.
 You will notice this when you try to open up the Excel file, and Excel will prompt you with an error message saying: *We found a problem with some content in 'xyz.xlsx'.
-Do you want us to try to recover as much as we can?*
+Do you want us to try to recover as much as we can?* In order to avoid any warning pop ups, we are simply turning off dropdown Data Validation for columns constrained by enumerations with total length > 255 characters.

 Additional validation support to be added: